 Hong Kong Heritage and History Tour – past to present

 The future meets the past in Hong Kong and nowhere can you see this more clearly than in the Central district.
-Our guided walking tour takes you among historic buildings that are nestled amid stunning skyscrapers, where the ancient art of feng shui influences modern architecture, and along streets whose very names evoke the colourful history of Hong Kong.
+Our guided walking tour takes you past historic buildings nestled amid stunning skyscrapers, where the ancient art of feng shui influences modern architecture, and along streets whose very names evoke the colourful history of Hong Kong.

 As we walk we admire architecture from well-known architects such as Lord Norman Foster, IM Pei and Kohn Pedersen Fox, but also structures from unknown builders that shape Hong Kong’s flow and energy, such as the many pedestrian bridges and escalators connecting the different spaces.

-In contrast to the impressive architecture of the business district we also visit at the smaller scaled streets and houses around hollywood road, where unique restaurants, bars, cafes and small businesses created their niches over the centuries.
+In contrast to the impressive architecture of the business district we also visit the smaller scaled streets and buildings around Hollywood Road, where the famous escalator has sparked a trendy mix of galleries, bars, cafes, and small businesses with the occasional traditional tradesman who carved their niches over the centuries.

 Statue Square – over which a seated bronze statue of Queen Victoria once reigned.
 Within the square stands the elegant and modern HSBC – the fourth HSBC building to occupy the site over a period of 150 years.
 Built in the early 1980s by Lord Norman Foster, it is a fascinating example of how feng shui and modern environmental features have been merged in present-day Hong Kong.